iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 1.md

 #### My day project: "Username generator".

-The username generator creates a username based on a first and a last name of the user.
+The username generator creates a username based on the first and last name of the user.
 The uniqueness of the name is given also by the number added to the end of the name, which is a combination of two integers.
 The numbers are equivalent to the length of the first and the last name of the user.